ouracademy/website/README.md

 ### How to add a post?

-Just create a .mdx file at src/posts
+Just create a .mdx (or .md) file at src/posts

 > Note: you could copy & paste from any of the mdx files there as a guide